FeipengMa6/VLoRA/README.md

 </div>

 >💡💡💡
-> We proposes **💡a novel parameter space alignment paradigm** for MLLMs to address the inefficiency of input space alignment paradigm in visual perception, introducing VLoRA that **💡converts visual features to LoRA weights**, **💡achieving comparable performance** on various benchmarks while **💡significantly reducing computational costs for training and inference**.
+> We propose **💡a novel parameter space alignment paradigm** for MLLMs to address the inefficiency of input space alignment paradigm in visual perception, introducing VLoRA that **💡converts visual features to LoRA weights**, **💡achieving comparable performance** on various benchmarks while **💡significantly reducing computational costs for training and inference**.

 **News**